 There are play areas at Farnham Street, Newtown Park and Melrose Park.
-Both have been renewed within the past 10 years.
-There is a skatepark on the eastern side of Adelaide Road.
+These have been renewed within the past 10 years.
+There is a skate park on the eastern side of Adelaide Road.

-There are two dog exercise parks - at Newtown Park and Mt Albert.
+There are two dog exercise areas - at Newtown Park and Mt Albert.

-There are several club facilities in this sector including:
+There are several club facilities in this sector including the following:

-- Foundation for the National Hockey Stadium which owns and manages the clubrooms at the National Hockey Stadium - Mornington Golf Club has a ground lease for the former Berhampore Bowling Club building off Duppa Street - Island Bay Softball Club and Island Bay United Association Football Club clubrooms are next to the artificial sports turf on Wakefield Park - Scout Association of New Zealand, 1st Island Bay Group is on Dover Street - Rangimarie Municipal Tennis Club leases the clubhouse next to the tennis courts on Lavaud Street - Wellington Car Club Incorporated - Wellington Chinese Sports & Cultural Centre owns and manages an indoor sports centre above the National Hockey stadium off Mt Albert Road. - Wellington Olympic AFC who lease the former Mornington Golf Club building on Adelaide Road. - Wellington Pistol Club and Wellington Smallbore Rifle Association share facilities next to Russell Terrace. - the former Mornington Golf Club building on Adelaide Road is currently empty.
-Council is looking for new tenants.
+- Foundation for the National Hockey Stadium owns and manages the clubrooms at the National Hockey Stadium. - Mornington Golf Club has a ground lease for the former Berhampore Bowling Club building off Duppa Street. - Island Bay Softball Club and Island Bay United Association Football Club clubrooms are next to the artificial sports turf on Wakefield Park. - Scout Association of New Zealand, 1st Island Bay Group is on Dover Street. - Rangimarie Municipal Tennis Club leases the clubhouse next to the tennis courts on Lavaud Street. - Wellington Chinese Sports & Cultural Centre owns and manages an indoor sports centre above the National Hockey stadium off Mt Albert Road. - Wellington Olympic AFC leases the former Mornington Golf Club building on Adelaide Road. - Wellington Pistol Club and Wellington Smallbore Rifle Association share facilities next to Russell Terrace.